yhu-create/yhu-create.github.io/index.md

 Here is **Yuxuan Hu**.<br>

-I am a undergraduate student in the [Vanderbilt University](https://www.vanderbilt.edu/).
+I am an undergraduate student in the [Vanderbilt University](https://www.vanderbilt.edu/).
 I am double major in physics and Mathematics.
+Prior to transferring to Vanderbilt, I spent two years studying at the [University of Richmond](https://www.richmond.edu/).
 ---

 ## Research Interests